How to write a business plan for a craft beer bar?

 This approach ensures that the appropriate amount of resources is allocated to these activities, aligning with the sales and growth objectives outlined in your business plan.

-The staffing and equipment needs of a beer bar
+The staffing and equipment needs of a craft beer bar

 Both the recruitment and investment plans must align with the timing and level of growth projected in your forecast, and they require appropriate funding.